Qarabagh District, Ghazni

 The landscape varies in different parts of the district - deserts in the southwest, plains in the southeast and mountains in the north.
-The district is seriously affected by drought, especially farming and animal husbandry.
+The district, especially its farming and animal husbandry sector, is seriously affected by drought.
 Health and education need serious improvement.

-Taliban militiamen are active in the area.
-Their threats have forced the girls' schools in the district to close.
+The Taliban militiamen are active in the area.
+Girls schools UpTo grade 6 are allowed to operate in the district after the Taliban took over in August, 2021 while secondary education for girls is still suspended.
 They briefly seized the government headquarters at the district centre in the town of Qarabagh in April 2007.
 The Taliban also seized the Giro district centre southeast of Qarabagh.
-In July 2007, the Taliban kidnapped 23 Korean aid workers as their bus was hijacked passing through the district on the road between Kabul and Kandahar.
+In July 2007, the Taliban carried out the kidnapping of 23 Korean aid workers as their bus was hijacked passing through the district on the road between Kabul and Kandahar.

 Politics and Governance

-The district chief was replaced in 2006 by Zabit Salih Gul after the previous incumbent quit due to frequent threats by the Taliban.
+The district chief was replaced in 2006 by Zabit Salih Gul after his predecessor quit due to frequent threats by the Taliban.

 On 22 November 2009 one militant was shot dead in Ali Naizi village in Qarabagh district after an operation by ISAF forces.